Connecticut Premises Liability Lawyers

 - Elevator and escalator failures

 - Exposure to poisonous substances

 - Amusement park accidents

-For premises liability laws to be enforced, the defendant must actually possess the land or “property”, and there must also be some type of negligence or other wrongful act.
+For premises liability laws to be enforced, the defendant must actually possess the land or “property”, and there must also be some type of negligence or any other wrongful act.
 In recent years, there have also been valid lawsuits filed in instances where a person has been injured on another person’s property by a third person or party (such as an assault).

-Admittedly, while many premises liability lawsuits are filed as slip and fall accidents, in most states across America, the laws have begun to favor the premises owners – simply due to the volume of self-inflicted injuries by people looking for a compensation payout.
+Admittedly, while many premises liability lawsuits are filed as slip-and-fall accidents, in most states across America, the laws have begun to favor the premises owners – simply due to the volume of self-inflicted injuries by people looking for a compensation payout.

 How We Can Help You

 At our firm, we build a high-caliber lawyer team for every premises liability claim that we handle.
-We examine the exact circumstances of your accident and investigate whether others have also been injured on the same property or real estate owned by the same individual, company, or entity.
+We examine the exact circumstances of your accident and investigate whether others have also been injured on the same property or real estate owned by the same individual, company or entity.
 With over 140 years of combined legal experience, we are able to anticipate the defense tactics of our opposing counsel, and plan our courtroom strategy accordingly, structuring sound arguments supported by comprehensive research and evidence.
 Our thorough analysis of cases enables us to achieve maximum compensation for your injuries.

 Contact Our Connecticut Premises Liability Lawyers Today